gmarty/scumm-nes/README.md

 ## What is this?

 This tool is a web app to explore and modify the resources contained in the Maniac Mansion game on NES.
-The goal is to encourage the ROM hacking community to modify the game and create new hacks.
+The goal is to encourage the ROM hacking community to modify the game and create new ROM hacks or translations based on this game.

 This app only works with Maniac Mansion on NES, it won't work with SCUMM files from other platforms or other NES games.